 I don’t think I can recommend one cheaper than the TAKSTAR SGC-598.

 You can find 200$ shotgun microphones that are just as good as this one, if not worse.
-This is why I say it is a pain in the butt to find the right one.
+This is why I say it is a pain to find the right one.

 Gladly, the TAKSTAR is definitely a good choice for the price.
 It is light and you will get a much clearer volume of your voice than using any built-in mic.